Ryan Scott Malek Had To Be Tasered By Police Because He Refused To Stop Having Sex With A Car Exhaust Pipe

 The report noted that Malek was taken back to the police station so he could sleep it off.
 The Kansas man has had some run-ins with the law before, with arrests for pot possession and aggravated assault, the report found.

 This is not the first time that someone has been arrested for a lewd act with an automobile.
 Back in 2015, a man in Thailand was arrested for allegedly trying to have sex with a Porsche Boxer.
-As The Huffington Post reported, the strange trend is actually so prevalent that it even has a name — mechanophilia.
+As the Huffington Post reported, the strange trend is actually so prevalent that it even has a name: mechanophilia.
 There is even a law against it in the U.K., the report noted.

 Oddly enough, the Thai man was arrested just a few days after another man in Brazil was caught doing the same thing to a different car.
 It’s not clear if the Brazilian man was arrested, but his act was caught on an explicit video that gained viral attention online.